-GCR followed the guidelines provided in AUC Rule 007 for the receptors to be included in a solar glare assessment but Rule 007 does not specify any modelling parameters or glare threshold limits.
-GCR also referred to the information provided in Zehndorfer Engineering's Solar Glare and Glint Project Report, which was written to inform the AUC's update to Rule 007, Alberta Transportation guidelines, and other relevant literature.
+GCR followed the guidelines provided in Alberta Utilities Commission (AUC) Rule 007 for the receptors to be included in a solar glare assessment but Rule 007 does not specify any modelling parameters or glare threshold limits.
+GCR also referred to the information provided in Leden et al.'s Verhinderung von Sonnenreflexionen in Lärmschutzwallen - ein Laborexperiment [Obstruction of sun reflections in noise barriers - laboratory experiment], Alberta Transportation guidelines, and other relevant literature.